pj1911/my-wiki/docs/Transformers-3-LLMs.md

 to get token \(n+1\), \(n+2\), and so on, up to a maximum sequence length set by the transformer.
 This token-by-token view is how we *generate* text.
 Training follows a different paradigm defined later in this chapter.

-### Network architecture and self-supervised training.
+### Network architecture and self-supervised training

 A GPT-style model is a stack of transformer layers.
 The input is a sequence of token embeddings